tmogoa/Pangaea/README.md

 # Pangaea
-Blogging platform madefor the 22nd century
+# Blogging platform made for the 22nd century